-Gaza Conflict: Israeli impunity must end (IPSC Briefing Document)
+Gaza Attack: Israeli impunity must end (IPSC Briefing Document)

 When Seanad Eireann was recalled to discuss the issue of Gaza on July 31st, the Ireland-Palestine Solidarity Campaign issued the following briefing document to all Senators, and subsequently to all TDs and MEPs.